photoshelter/lazytree-react/README.md

 #LazyTree

-A nested "file" tree React.js component, with streaming scroll and lazy-loading child nodes.
+A React component for exploring nested lists, with lightweight DOM updates on scroll and lazy-loading nested data.

 ## Demo